-Did you, the same rule applies to how you cook your food too!
+Did you know, the same rule applies to how you cook your food too!

 Basically, most foods cooked over 350 F start to lose nutritional value.
-Such a same, I hate waiting longer for food to cook, especially when I’m hangry.
+Such a shame, I hate waiting longer for food to cook, especially when I’m hangry.

 If it’s vitamins for Lupus or not, they are processed and treated in labs by doing chemical manipulations.

 So, any source they used originally that may have been helpful can be thrown straight out the window IF they use chemical heavy processes.